-8.2 Because of this very serious problem with language the children at The Loddon School will need a modified curriculum which takes into account this.
-Understanding is often more seriously delayed than has been recognised in previous settings.
+8.2 Because of this very serious problem with language the children at The Loddon School will need a modified curriculum which accounts for this.
+Understanding is often more seriously delayed than initial observation and assessment suggests.

-9. ASSESSMENT IN THE LODDON SCHOOL
+9. ASSESSMENT AT THE LODDON SCHOOL

-9.1 Children are admitted to The Loddon School following assessment, visits to current provision, update of their EHC Plan and discussion with parents, Educational staff, Social worker and often the Health Authority.
+9.1 Children are admitted to The Loddon School following assessment, visits to current provision, review of their EHC Plan and discussion with parents, education staff, social worker and often health professionals.

-The Loddon School recognises the importance of regular review following initial assessment.
-Progress is reported to parents, LEAs, Social Care and other appropriate agencies regularly every five months.
+The Loddon School recognises the importance of regular formal review following initial assessment.
+Progress is reported to parents, education, and social care professionals and other appropriate agencies regularly; every six months.
+Less formal review occurs as and when required in accordance with the child's need.